JackHarley/AwesomeIRCBot/README.md

 Prerequisites
 -------------
-* PHP 5.3+ CLI (will NOT run on 5.2)
+* PHP 5.3+ CLI (will NOT run on 5.2) (If you use Ubuntu/Debian, apt-get probably won't have PHP 5.3 unless you modify your source list)
-* Screen or another shell backgrounding utility if you want to background the bot

 Installation
 -------------